hellothisismynewusername/dsp-toy/README.md

 # dsp-toy

-A small, highly unprofessional WIP library for DSP, with simple functionalities for DFT, FFT, STFT, FIR/IIR filtering, Multivariate Linear Kalman filtering, and other digital signal-related stuff.
+A small, highly unprofessional WIP library for DSP, with simple functionalities for DFT, FFT, STFT, FIR/IIR filtering, Multivariate Linear/Unscented Kalman filtering, and other digital signal-related stuff.
 Provided is a `Signal` struct for owning and easily handling signal data, particularily through usage of the builder pattern (function chaining).
 Also present are real-time filters that implement `RealTimeSignalProcessor`.
-This project's purpose is for learning, so efficiency, ergonomics, and thourough testing weren't prioritized.
+This project's purpose is for learning, so efficiency was not prioritized.

 ## Requirements